josefondrej/vscode-cheatsheet/README.md

 - To start the terminal press ``Ctrl + ` ``
 - You can change color / name of the terminal window
+- It can be useful to set [your custom terminal profile](https://code.visualstudio.com/docs/terminal/profiles) using for example the setting `terminal.integrated.profiles.windows`

 ## Unresolved TODOs